-Reclaiming Sexual Intimacy in Your Relationship
+Renewing and Reclaiming Sexual Intimacy in Your Relationship

-It takes more than just showing up to reclaim or renew a good sexual relationship.
+It takes more than just showing up to renew and reclaim a good sexual relationship.
 Would you just show up on the dance floor to dance the tango together?
 Apart from the fact that you may have no interest in the tango – probably not.
 To really dance, you need a plan.
 When two people make a plan and share a goal to connect – it usually happens.
-Yes, at first your timing will be off, the pace may seem wrong and you will step on each others feet, but if you want to dance together you will hang in until it becomes smooth – until you know and trust each others’ moves as only partners can.
+Yes, at first your timing will be off, the pace may seem wrong and you will step on each others’ feet, but if you want to dance together you will hang in until it becomes smooth – until you know and trust each others’ moves as only partners can.

-In our book, Healing Together, A Couple’s Guide to Coping with Trauma and Post-traumtic Stress, the title of the chapter on reclaiming sexual intimacy is “Dancing in the Dark” because we wanted to invite couples to reclaim, renew and even reinvent their intimacy as partners.
+In our book, Healing Together, A Couple’s Guide to Coping with Trauma and Post-traumtic Stress, the title of the chapter on reclaiming sexual intimacy is “Dancing in the Dark” because we wanted to invite couples to reclaim, renew and even re-invent their intimacy as partners.
 The chronic stresses of daily life as well as the assault of unexpected trauma and loss can create enough stress and distrust to make partners feel like strangers.
 The touch, the trust, and intimate knowing that couples can share is an invaluable emotional and physical source of transforming, healing, and renewing.